icta-tecaji/linux-containers/04_LXD_usage/README.md

     - `snap version`: If you see a table of version numbers, snap is installed and you can continue with the next step of installing LXD.
 Otherwise install snap using the [guide](./snap.md).
     - Enter the following command to install LXD: `sudo snap install lxd`
         - If you get an error message that the snap is already installed, run the following command to refresh it and ensure that you are running an up-to-date version: `sudo snap refresh lxd`
+        - If snap is already installed and you want to install the latest stable version of LXD, run the following commands:
+            - `sudo snap remove lxd`
+            - `sudo snap install lxd`
     - Check the installed snaps: `snap list`
     - Check the version of LXD that you have installed: `lxd --version`